Fire damages Hankinson apartments

-The cause of the fire is unknown at this time and is under investigation.
+The parties were a family consisting of a mother, daughter and aunt; a mother and her two children; a woman and her boyfriend; a single male; and a single male and his friend.

+“The Red Cross is assisting with food, clothes and long-term recovery,” Lambrecht said.

-In addition to the sheriff’s office, responding agencies were Richland County Emergency Management, Hankinson Fire Department, Lidgerwood Fire Department, Fairmount Fire Department, Dwight Fire Department, Great Bend Fire Department, Wahpeton Fire Department, Mooreton Fire Department, Mantador Fire Department and Hankinson Ambulance.
+In addition to the local fire department and emergency management, responding agencies were Richland County Sheriff’s Office, Lidgerwood Fire Department, Fairmount Fire Department, Dwight Fire Department, Great Bend Fire Department, Wahpeton Fire Department, Mooreton Fire Department, Mantador Fire Department and Hankinson Ambulance.

 Post a comment as